crrojas88/crrojas88/README.md

 ⚡ **Fun Facts About Me:**
 - :movie_camera: Worked as a video producer in NYC for 5 years.
 View my [video portfolio](https://www.youtube.com/playlist?list=PLnKPCHIgzv3ixN2C-QxCrlNosWelrz91L).
 - :camera: Photography hobbyist.
 You can view some of my work [here](https://www.instagram.com/crrojas).
-- :book: Lived in France for 3 years working as a teacher.
+- :book: Lived and worked in France for 3 years as a teacher for the Department of Education.
 - :fr: :es: :us: Fluent in 3 languages.

 [![Rod's github stats](https://github-readme-stats.vercel.app/api?username=crrojas88&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)